Best VOX Amp for Worship Teams (Our Top Pick)

 - Clean

-If that's the type of tone you're looking for, VOX is going to be a great fit for you and you'll be pretty happy with the resulting sound.
+That's the type of tone you're looking for as a worship team guitar player, so VOX is going to be a great fit for you and you'll be pretty happy with the resulting sound.
 This will - of course - also depend on the type of guitar and perhaps the effects pedals you have set up.

 VOX AC15

-The VOX AC15 is a 15 watt tube amplifier that's loud enough for small gigs, or perhaps medium-sized venues if you have a robust mic'ing setup and a PA system.
+The VOX AC15 is a 15 watt tube amplifier that's loud enough for small sanctuaries, or perhaps medium-sized venues if you have a robust mic'ing setup and a PA system.
+Granted, a good mic setup will be enough for large churches too.
+That goes for pretty much any amp.

 VOX AC10

-With the AC10, you have 10 watts of power which is fine for small gigs and venues that are limited in size.
-Think bars, restaurants, or smaller churches.
+With the AC10, you have 10 watts of power which is fine for small to mid-sized churches and sanctuaries.

 VOX VT40

 The VT40 is a solid state amp that - unfortunately - does not have a direct or line out.
 However, it is a 40 watt amplifier, giving you some added power and volume.
-We don't like the VT40 for medium-sized or large venues, but gigging in small spaces is doable.
+We don't like the VT40 for medium-sized or large churches, but using it in small spaces is workable.

 What Features to Look For